fherbine/42_ft_malcom/README.md

 | target2  | `192.168.42.4` | communicate w/target1 |

 > Then, you'll be able to access to each virtual computer with the command `vagrant ssh <hostname>`.

+> To remove the environment, type `vagrant destroy` and confirm each computer removal.